Football clubs

 1902 - Present

-Founded in 1902 as Sidley FC, the club first played competitive football after entering the Carlisle Cup ahead of the 1905-06 season.
-The team carried on competing in Hastings FA competitions, winning the Hillier Cup in 1911-12 and competed in the Hastings, Eastbourne & District League for three seasons.
-The club entered the East Sussex League ahead of the 1920-21 season, finishing as champions in 1925-26 and 1932-33.
+Founded in 1902 as Sidley FC, the club first entered competitive football in the Carlisle Cup ahead of the 1905–06 season.
+They continued to compete in Hastings FA tournaments, winning the Hillier Cup in 1911–12, and spent three seasons in the Hastings, Eastbourne & District League.
+Ahead of the 1920–21 season, Sidley joined the East Sussex League, claiming the championship in 1925–26 and again in 1932–33

-Sidley would remain in Division One until 2013, after it was announced they were to withdraw from the league following the collapse of Sidley Sports & Social Club who ran their home ground at the Gullivers.
+The club remained in Division One until 2013, when they withdrew following the collapse of Sidley Sports & Social Club, which managed their home ground at The Gullivers.

 Westfield